EIS-KISS/eisgenerator/README.md

+[comment]: \page README Readme

 # eisgenerator

-eisgenerator is a shared libary (libeisgenerator.so) and CLI application that allows one to generate [EIS](https://de.wikipedia.org/wiki/Impedanzspektroskopie) spectra with high performance.
+eisgenerator is a shared library (libeisgenerator.so) and CLI application that allows one to generate [EIS](https://de.wikipedia.org/wiki/Impedanzspektroskopie) spectra with high performance.
-The target application is genrating test and example datasets for machine lerning applications.
+The target application is generating test and example datasets for machine learning applications.

 eisgenerator's development and target platform is UNIX, but it should compile on nigh any platform